 It is helpful to know your family history.
 If you have a family history of galactosemia and want to have children, genetic counseling will help you make decisions about pregnancy and prenatal testing.
 Once the diagnosis of galactosemia is made, genetic counseling is recommended for other members of the family.

 Many states screen all newborns for galactosemia.
-If the newborn test shows possible galactosemia, they should stop giving their infant milk products right away and ask their provider about having blood tests that can be done to confirm a diagnosis of galactosemia.
+If the newborn test shows possible galactosemia, they should contact the child's provider right away for advice about giving their infant milk products.
+They should also ask the provider about having blood tests that can be done to confirm a diagnosis of galactosemia.

 Broomfield A, Brain C, Grunewald S. Galactosaemia: diagnosis, management and long-term outcome.
 Paediatrics and Child Health.
 2015:25(3);113-118.

 Husain AN, Koo SC.
 Diseases of infancy and childhood.
 In: Kumar V, Abbas AK, Aster JC, eds.
 Robbins and Cotran Pathologic Basis of Disease.
 10th ed.
 Philadelphia, PA: Elsevier; 2021:chap 10.